wandroll/embroider-fingerprinting-minimal-demo/FINGERPRINTING.md

 ## JSON Assets

 One common case for JSON assets is translations.
-As opposed to images, it is essential to make sure visitors gets the latest version of it and it is often subject to updates between releases.
+As opposed to images, it is essential to make sure visitors get the latest version of it and it is often subject to updates between releases.

-For Ember, typically, we would fetch them based on the current locale and inject them to `ember-intl` service[See this example](https://ember-intl.github.io/ember-intl/docs/guide/asynchronously-loading-translations).
+For Ember, typically, we would fetch them based on the current locale and inject them to `ember-intl` service.
+[See this example](https://ember-intl.github.io/ember-intl/docs/guide/asynchronously-loading-translations).

 Translations JSON files can be treated as regular JS modules.
 Thanks to [Ember-auto-import](https://github.com/ef4/ember-auto-import), we're now capable to import them dynamically.